 Additional benefits include the ability to apply for numerous grants, awards, and scholarships, and to use the Psi Chi Career Center, which lets students review thousands of psychology-related jobs, and to ask questions of trained career experts.

 Requirements for Membership

 Membership is open to students who are making the study of psychology one of their major interests, and who meet the minimum qualifications.

 Determination for acceptance is based upon a review of the applicant's academic record.
-Students who are interested in applying to Psi Chi need to complete the online application by the second to last Tuesday of the regular semester.
+Students who are interested in applying to Psi Chi need to complete the online application by October 31st for the fall semester and by March 31st for the spring semester.

 In addition, for students who meet the requirements and are accepted into Psi Chi, a one-time membership fee of $60 is due at least two days prior to induction.
 This one-time fee is for lifetime membership; there are no annual dues.
 New member inductions are held at the end of each semester during the Psychology Department Biannual Research Forum.

 The undergraduate membership requirements for Psi Chi are:

 - Be enrolled as a major or minor in a psychology program.